Found a bird? 707-484-6502 8:30am to 5:30pm

 • Volunteers should be prepared to have fun, get dirty, follow instructions for safe and effective animal care, and learn a lot!

-• Volunteers working hands-on with the birds must be at least 18 years of age.
+• Volunteers must be at least 18 years of age.

 • All volunteers must have proof of Covid-19 vaccination and booster.